taherelsheikh/Reminders/JavaScript.md

 ##### .forEach()
-> Will execute the same code on each element of an array.
+This will execute the same code on each element of an array.

 ```javascript
 let fruits = ['mango', 'papaya', 'pineapple', 'apple'];